Debanandapur: Location

-Sarat Chandra Chatterjee’s birth place
+Sarat Chandra Chatterjee

-Debanandapur is the birth place of the novelist Sarat Chandra Chattopadhyay.
+Debanandapur is the birthplace of the novelist Sarat Chandra Chattopadhyay.
 His dwelling house is now a library named Sarat Smriti Pathagar and a museum housing his belongings.
 It is 2 km from Bandel Junction railway station.

 Demographics

 According to the 2011 Census of India, Debanandapur had a total population of 3,449 of which 1,789 (52%) were males and 1,660 (48%) were females.
-Population in the age range 0-6 years was 315.
+Population in the age range 0–6 years was 315.
 The total number of literate persons in Debanandapur was 2,481 (79.16% of the population over 6 years).